mpsijm/chipcie-poc/content/news/fpc-24-registration.md

 The event lasts approximately from 10:30 until 17:30.
 More details will be shared with you in advance of the contest.
 Teams with non-freshmen members are able to join as space allows, but will be assigned to the spectator pool, meaning they do not count towards the final ranking.

-After getting your ticket [here](https://wisv.ch/fpc), you need to fill in the [registration form](https://wisv.ch/fpcregistration) to complete your registration.
-All team members need to both get a ticket and fill in the registration form!
+Please fill in the [registration form](https://wisv.ch/fpcregistration) to complete your registration.
+Only after submitting the form, your team is registered for participating in the FPC.